han-yaeger/yaeger-tutorial/README.md

 to figure out how to give the bubbles a rotation speed and change their opacity to make them transparent.

 ### Create a BubbleSpawner
-Because spawning Entities into a Level is a common feature of games, Yaeger supports this through the class `EntitySpawner`.
+Because spawning Entities into a level is a common feature of games, Yaeger supports this through the class `EntitySpawner`.
 An `EntitySpawner` should be extended and can then be added to a Scene.
 The `EntitySpawner` will then create new instances of `YaegerEntity` and add them to the Scene.